nhuneke/sotnir-handbook/docs/fmri-analysis/fmriprep/running-fmriprep.rst

 There are a few arguments to explain here:

+- replace ``path/to/bids/directory`` with the actual path to your BIDS directory
+- replace ``path/to/output/directory`` with the path you would like for your outputs
 - ``participant`` means do pre-processing at the participant as opposed to group level
 - ``--participant-label`` is the subject ID (i.e. the label after ``sub-``)
 - ``--user`` defines which user should own the outputs. ``$( id -u )`` represents your username, so that you will own all the outputs.
 By default fmriprep-docker will run as root which is unhelpful on a shared machine
 - ``--skip-bids-validation`` prevents an error when using datalad datasets
-- ``--fs-license-file`` specifies the location of the freesurfer license file, which is needed for surface reconstruction
+- ``--fs-license-file`` specifies the location of the freesurfer license file, which is needed for surface reconstruction.
+The location above is correct for the university linux machines and does not need to be changed

 Inspecting the Outputs
 -------------------------